Guccione's Geriatric Physical Therapy Elsevier eBook on VitalSource, 4th Edition

 - NEW!
 Thoroughly revised and updated content across all chapters keeps students up to date with the latest geriatric physical therapy protocols and conditions.

 - NEW!
-References located at the end of each chapter point students toward credible external sources for further information on a given topic.
+References located at the end of each chapter point students toward credible external sources for further information.

 - NEW!
 Treatment chapters guide students in managing common conditions in orthopedics, cardiopulmonary, and neurology.